dougeby/IntuneDocs/intune-user-help/install-the-company-portal-app-android.md

     ![android-accept-company-portal-terms](./media/and-cpinstall-3-cp-accept.png)

 After you download the Company Portal app, you will likely want to [enroll your device in Intune](enroll-your-device-in-Intune-android.md) to get full access to your work information.
+You can also [sign in using another device](sign-in-to-the-company-portal#signing-in-from-another-device).

 Still need help?
 Contact your IT admin.
 For contact information, check the [Company Portal website](http://portal.manage.microsoft.com).